jxsl13/TeeworldsEconDiscordModerationBot/readme.md

 # move a player to the spectators
 ?set_team 13 -1

+# nofify the moderator when a specific player with a specific nickname joins.
+# regardless of the current logging level.
+?notify nameless tee

+# remove all notifications.
+?unnotify

 ```

 Any command specified in the `.env` file within `DISCORD_MODERATOR_COMMANDS` can be used by the administrator and the moderation staff.